jmulet/node-geogebra/README.md

 Run a [geogebra](https://www.geogebra.org) script from nodejs and export your work to the desired format: _pdf, svg, png_ and _ggb_.

-## IMPORTANT NOTICE

-Due to a change in the API of https://www.geogebra.org/classic, only the ggb: "local" option passed to GGBPlotter({ggb: "local"}) works.

 ## Under the hood

 It runs [Geogebra Classic App](https://www.geogebra.org/classic) through a headless chromium browser using the [puppeteer](https://github.com/GoogleChrome/puppeteer) package.
 This package provides an interface to programmatically utilize Geogebra classic app from nodejs.